 This model combines asset classes with Vanguard large-cap stocks, value stocks (small-cap value & large-cap value), real estate, and the total bond market.

-Here’s what the Coffeehouse Portfolio looks like using M1 Finance:
+Here’s an example of how you could build the Coffeehouse Portfolio using M1 Finance.

 |10%||Vanguard Large-Cap Index Fund (VV)||Stock|

 |10%||Vanguard Small-Cap Value Index Fund (VBR)||Stock|

 Perk Up Your Portfolio Allocation